NYC gas tops $3 a gallon as prices rise nationwide

 - Queens at $2.93 per gallon

-Lundberg tells the Associated Press the increase is largely driven by higher crude oil costs and the phasing-in of summer-grade gasoline, which is used to prevent smog.
+Lundberg told the Associated Press that the increase is largely driven by higher crude oil costs and the phasing-in of summer-grade gasoline, which is used to prevent smog.

-Additioanlly, CNN reports concerns that President Donald Trump is about to impose new sanctions on Iran have sent oil prices climbing, along with gas prices.
+Additionally, CNN reports, concerns that President Donald Trump is about to impose new sanctions on Iran have sent oil prices climbing, along with gas prices.

 "Most of this recent increase has to do with speculation that the Trump administration will take a hard line with Iran," Tom Kloza, chief oil analyst for OPIS, told CNN.